swirlytime/LearnML/README.md

 ##### Overview

-This is the Curriculum  for [Learn Machine Learning in 3 months (PyTorch Curriculum)](https://youtu.be/dS2HYPY7T-4) by Siraj Raval on Youtube.
 Beginners to Python will learn to build, train, deploy, scale & maintain modern Machine learning & Deep learning models.
 Each weekly assignment will teach you how to use a new concept or tool, like Docker, PyTorch, or Transformer Models.
 The Final Project will integrate everything you've learned into a Self Driving Car simulation.
 After completion, start an ML startup or find relevant work in the field.
 Together as a learning community, we're going to help each other succeed!

 ##### Components
 - 🤝 Social: Join our [Discord](https://discord.gg/zgEJxeYA2X) channel to find a study buddy